 Different forms of violence affect women and girls throughout each phase of their lives, starting at pregnancy, through childhood, adolescence, reproductive age, and later in life.
-Adopting a lifecycle approach to addressing violence both in the home and in the community is an important strategy for

-VAWG prevention and for meeting the needs of women and girls at all life phases.
-The figure below highlights some of the main types of violence to which women may be exposed as their relationships (as a daughter, wife, mother, employee) and environments (home, work, neighborhood, etc.) change.31
+Adopting a lifecycle approach to addressing violence both in the home and in the community is an important strategy for VAWG prevention and for meeting the needs of women and girls at all life phases.
+The figure below highlights some of the main types of violence to which women may be exposed as their relationships. roles. daughter, wife, mother, employee) and environments (home, work, neighborhood, etc.) change.31 likely to suffer violence than younger women.

-Based on analysis of populationsurvevs from based seven countries (Cambodia, Dominican Republic, Egypt, Haiti, India, Nicaragua, and Zambia),32 older women are substantially less likely to suffer violence than younger women.
 More educated women may be less likely to be victimized by violence.
 Although this effect is statistically significant in only three of the seven countries, the magnitude of the effect is quite large.

+Based on analysis of populationbased surveys from seven countries (Cambodia, Dominican Republic, Egypt, Haiti, India, Nicaragua, and Zambia),32 older women are substantially less